 Loup Loup Ski Bowl & Methow Trails

-The Methow Valley itself boasts more than 120 miles of groomed, interconnected cross-country ski trails surrounded by forest lands.
+The Methow Valley itself boasts around 130 miles of groomed, interconnected cross-country ski trails surrounded by forest lands.
 Operated by Methow Trails, the system includes 35 miles of trails that allow dog access.

 Man and woman skiing along a trail in the forest